Black hole spacetimes with dark matter spikes: Energy-momentum tensor and backreaction effects

 The remainder of this paper is organized as follows.
-Sect. \ref{section DM spike} reviews the theoretical framework used to describe DM spikes formed under adiabatic evolution and derives the full energy-momentum tensor of the spike from the DF constructed for a Hernquist-type halo.
-Sect. \ref{section BH in the DM spike} derives the Einstein field equation for solving a static, spherically symmetric solution and imposes the boundary conditions.
-The results are presented in Sect. \ref{sec:results}.
-Sec. \ref{discuss} summarizes our conclusions and outlines possible extensions.
-The geometric units $G=c=1$ are maintained throughout this paper except specifically mentioned.
+Section \ref{section DM spike} reviews the theoretical framework used to describe DM spikes formed under adiabatic evolution and derives the full energy-momentum tensor of the spike from the DF constructed for a Hernquist-type halo.
+Section \ref{section BH in the DM spike} derives the Einstein field equation for solving a static, spherically symmetric solution and imposes the boundary conditions.
+The results are presented in Sec. \ref{sec:results}.
+Section \ref{discuss} summarizes our conclusions and outlines possible extensions.
+The geometric units $G=c=1$ are maintained throughout this paper except when specifically mentioned.